ae1dev/adaptive_sidebar/README.md

 The text and icon color of the selected destination (will defualt to Theme.of(context).primaryColor if none is provided)

+### floatingShadow [optional]

+Show a shadow around the sidebar when using the floating sidebar style.

 ### maxLargeSidebarSize

 size of the sidebar (Default: 192)